 This device sends mild electrical pulses to the nerves in your spine.
 The goal isn’t to cure the source of your pain, but rather to change how your brain perceives it.
 For many people living with chronic conditions like persistent back pain or sciatica, an SCS can dramatically reduce their pain levels and help them return to the activities they enjoy.
 It’s a well-established approach that offers a long-term, adjustable solution for managing discomfort.

-How It Blocks Pain Signals
+How Does It Stop Pain Signals?

 The effectiveness of a spinal cord stimulator comes from its ability to interrupt pain signals before they can reach your brain.
 When you feel pain, nerves send an alert up your spinal cord.
 The SCS device creates gentle electrical pulses that essentially scramble this message.
 Instead of registering a sharp or aching sensation, your brain might feel a light tingling, known as paresthesia.
 Many newer systems can even provide relief without this tingling feeling.